PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 ### Desired state
 - New users are immediately vetted for technical ability (to install the snippet) and, if they are not technical, they invite someone who is
-- Onboarding flow is not boring and has more hedgehogs
 - Email sequences get the right people into the product to support successful onboarding
 - Customers are introduced to other products in a secondary product onboarding (eg. Sentry's QuickStart panel)
+- Onboarding flow is not visually boring and has more hedgehogs

 #### New onboarding flow
 - Signup flow is seamless, only email field and SSO are shown to users, any other data capturing happens within the onboarding flow